- Amanda Salm

 The University of Wisconsin–Madison School of Nursing is Iowa Board of Nursing provider 350.

 The University of Wisconsin–Madison, as a member of the University Continuing Education Association (UCEA), authorizes this program for .01 continuing education units (CEUs) or 1 hour.

 It is the policy of the University of Wisconsin–Madison ICEP, that the faculty, authors, planners, and other persons who may influence content of this CE activity disclose all relevant financial relationships with commercial interests in order to allow CE staff to identify and resolve any potential conflicts of interest.
 Faculty must also disclose any planned discussion of unlabeled/unapproved uses of drugs or devices during their presentation(s).

 Detailed disclosures will be available prior to the start of the activity.

-- Identify recent scientific advances made by both local and national or international researchers in understanding of pathophysiology, diagnosis, and management of geriatric syndromes, including dementia, as measured by post-presentation self-report on speaker evaluations.
+- Identify recent scientific advances made by both local and national or international researchers in understanding of pathophysiology, diagnosis, and management of geriatric syndromes, including dementia.

 - Improve skills necessary for effective teaching and lecturing on geriatric topics.